siewhean/Your-Days-Are-Numbered/README.md

 ## Premise

-Set in the distant future, players take the role of an intergalactic cabbage merchant, travelling between planets to sell the cargo in his spaceship.
-Your spaceship is powered by Fuel Cards, obtained by selling your cabbages at each planetary stop.
+Set in the distant future, players take the role of an intergalactic cabbage merchant, travelling between planets to sell the cargo in their spaceship.
+The spaceship is powered by Fuel Cards, obtained by selling your cabbages at each planetary stop.
 Go quickly - your cabbages don't last forever!
-Get to each planet before your cabbages rot, or worse: you run out of fuel, and are stranded in space
+Get to each planet before your cabbages rot, or worse: you run out of fuel, and are stranded in space.

 ## Rules
 Gameplay consists of two alternating phases: